-1. We have six designated leads for Child Protection who undertake regular training.
-The designated safeguarding leads are Mrs Carol Mcquiggin, Mrs Su Knox, Mrs Katie Robinson, Miss Ingrid Wolf, Mrs Clair Pollit and Mrs Jauncey.
-The Designated governor for safeguarding is Mr Oliver Nicholas.

-- 2. The children must be given every opportunity to report the bullying in the first instance.
+- We have six designated leads for Child Protection who undertake regular training.
+The designated safeguarding leads are Mrs Carol Mcquiggin, Mrs Katie Robinson, Miss Ingrid Wolf, Mrs Clair Pollitt, Mrs Hill and Mrs Jauncey.
+The Designated governor for safeguarding is Mr Kevin Sandwith - 2.
+The children must be given every opportunity to report the bullying in the first instance.
 It will then be the class teacher who will follow up allegations.
 Therefore, any other adult in a position of responsibility should feed back to the class teacher as soon as possible. - 3.
 The class teacher takes steps to discuss the problem with the bullies to establish the situation and talk through any issues.
 An early resolution is sought using these tactics. - 4.
 Both bullied and bullying parties are informed that the situation is being monitored by the class teacher/s concerned. - 5.
 All incidents of bullying or unkind behaviour will be investigated and monitored by the Class Teacher and where necessary by the Headteacher.
-All incidents of bullying will be recorded on the attached proforma and logged on Bromcom.
+All incidents of bullying will be recorded and logged on CPOMS.
 This information will inform and influence future developments in school policy and practice. - 6.
-Appoint a Learning Leader to Listen and focus on the bullied child they will learn what's been going on and show they want to help.
+Appoint a key member of staff to listen and focus on the bullied child, they will learn what's been going on and show they want to help.
 Assure the child that bullying is not their fault be aware that children who are bullied may struggle with talking about it.
-Give advice about what to do. http://www.stopbullying.gov/kids/what-you-can-do/index.html This may involve social stories, role-playing and thinking through how the child might react if the bullying occurs again.
+Give advice about what to do.
+This may involve social stories, role-playing and thinking through how the child might react if the bullying occurs again.
 Work together to resolve the situation and protect the bullied child.
 The child, parents, and school will all have valuable input.
-Ask the child being bullied what can be done to make him or her feel safe.
+Ask the child being bullied what can be done to make them feel safe.
 All changes to routine should be minimised.
-It is important the victim knows he or she is not at fault and should not be singled out. - 7.
+It is important the victim knows they are not at fault and should not be singled out. - 7.
 If there is no improvement, or further bullying occurs, the parents of the bullying child must be contacted in order to come into school to discuss the problem and to make clear that a zero tolerance policy is being adhered to.
-If further bullying takes place, there is a real risk that the bully will be excluded for a fixed term in the first instance. - 8.
-An attempt will be made to help the bully (bullies) change their behaviour - 9.
+If further bullying takes place, there is a real risk that the bully will be suspended for a fixed term in the first instance. - 8.
+An attempt will be made to help the bully (bullies) change their behaviour. - 9.
 Support may be needed for the bullying child to raise their self-esteem and develop appropriate social skills.
+This may be offered through our Pupil and Family Support Officer or a referral to an external agency.